By rickshaw from London to India - for charity

-NEW DELHI A three-wheeled rickshaw hardly seems the vehicle of choice for traveling thousands of kilometers and crossing 14 countries.
+NEW DELHI A three-wheeled rickshaw hardly seems the vehicle of choice for travelling thousands of kilometres and crossing 14 countries.

 Yet the "Flying Rani," a black-and-yellow auto rickshaw with a 175 cc engine, managed the trip from London to New Delhi, forging up steep slopes and through yawning potholes, with only one minor mishap.

-"It has driven 10,200 kilometers and only got one flat tire," said Sanjay Sharma, 44, a UK-based IT professional, at the end of his epic journey to raise money for cancer patients.
+"It has driven 10,200 kilometres and only got one flat tyre," said Sanjay Sharma, 44, a UK-based IT professional, at the end of his epic journey to raise money for cancer patients.

 Sharma purchased the Flying Rani in 2008 because he was yearning for a souvenir from India.
 It became a source of income when he started renting it as a substitute for the traditional horse at Indian weddings in the UK.